Copa Aldao

 The cup is one of several inter-South American club competitions that have been organised on the continent.
 The first competition was scheduled for the 1913 season (although it was never played) and the last in 1955 (actually played in 1959, no champions proclaimed).
-The Copa Ricardo Aldao is seen today as the first stepping-stone into the creation of Copa Libertadores.
+The Copa Ricardo Aldao is seen today as the first stepping-stone toward the creation of the Copa Libertadores.
 In 2009, when the IFFHS proclaimed Peñarol of Montevideo as the best South American team of the 20th century, they took into consideration the Copa Aldao and other international club tournaments played in South America before the beginning of Copa Libertadores in 1960.

-In August 2015 a CONMEBOL's article described Aldao Cup as one of the first international professional football cups in South America.
+In August 2015, a CONMEBOL's article described Aldao Cup as one of the first international professional football cups in South America.